unavi-xyz/unavi/docs/vision.md

 communicate.

 UNAVI’s goal is to reintroduce these spatial qualities into digital life.
-This is not about simulation or escapism.
-It is about creating interfaces that align with how people actually understand the world.
+This is not about simulation or escapism; it is about creating interfaces that align with how people actually understand the world.

 When information lives in space, it becomes clearer, more navigable, and more